Useful school information

 A reminder that applications for school places – at this school for children moving from nursery, and at the Junior School for children moving from Y2, need to be made direct to the City Council – online at www.sheffield.gov/pupiladmissions.

-We have 4 suppliers of our school uniform - MyClothing Online, School Trends Online, Glue Online and Pinders at Crystal Peak.
+We have 4 suppliers of our school uniform - MyClothing Online, School Trends Online, Branded Uniform and Pinders at Crystal Peak.
 Download more details here.

 Common Illnesses and Recommended Absence from School

 Below is advice from the Health Protection Agency on recommended absence times for various conditions.

 Our Family of Schools holds special ‘Safer Internet Days’ to promote the safe and responsible use of technology!
 Our children learnt how to stay safe on the internet, and we looked at child friendly search engines, internet rules and safe communication.

 We have a set of school rules relating to children’s use of the internet: